Drivers

 Jumpstarter uses a modular driver model to build abstractions around the hardware interfaces used to interact with a target device.

-An Exporter uses Drivers to “export” the hardware interfaces from the host machine to the clients via gRPC.
+An Exporter uses Drivers to “export” the hardware interfaces from a host machine to the clients via gRPC.
 Drivers can be thought of as a simplified API for an interface or device type.

 Each driver consists of two components:

-• A driver class that implements the “backend” functionality of the driver.
+• An exporter-side module that implements the “backend” functionality of the driver.

-• A client class (optional) that provides a Python and CLI “frontend” for the driver.
+• A client that provides a Python interface and optionally a CLI “frontend” for the driver.

 While Jumpstarter comes with drivers for many basic interfaces, custom drivers can also be developed for specialized hardware/interfaces or to provide domain-specific abstractions for your use case.